The number of vehicle now featuring CAN-BUS is rapidly growing.

 Horn Honk and second siren

-The alarm has a dedicated horn honk output and can also have a the Cobra 4310 siren added.
+The alarm has a dedicated horn honk output and can also have a the Cobra 4310 siren added as an optional extra.

 The AK4615 effectively replaces both the AB3868 and the AK4908.
 It also has plenty of new features lacking in past models such as Pager out-put and the ability to hook up a second digital siren, or Immobiliser (remember not all CAN-BUS vehicles have a factory immobiliser, for example 2012 Corolla Wagon).